chi-initiative/LeafletSlider-tutorial/README.md

 The option `alwaysShowDate` controls whether or not the date for the current setting is displayed below the slider bar.
 The `showAllPopups` option controls whether or not the current popup closes when another popup is opened; when set to "false", only one popup will be open at one time.
 And finally, `showPopups` controls whether or not the popup for any given marker is automatically open when the slider generates that marker.
 When set to "false", you must click on the popup to view its content.

-You can view the other available options in the [module's GitHub repo README](https://github.com/Falke-Design/LeafletSlider#options).
+You can view the other available options in the [plugin's GitHub repo README](https://github.com/Falke-Design/LeafletSlider#options).

 Lastly, once you've configured `sliderControl` however you wish, add the slider to the map and then initialize it.